tamer017/gml_project/README.md

 Our model follows these steps:

 1. **Graph Construction:**
-   - Utilize a kNN layer to construct a graph where each point is connected to its \(k\) nearest neighbors.
+   - Utilize a kNN layer to construct a graph where each point is connected to its $$k$$ nearest neighbors.

 2. **Feature Aggregation:**
    - Apply TransformerConv layers to aggregate features from neighboring points, with attention mechanisms assigning appropriate weights to each neighbor's contribution.